LumaRay/uem-reader-rs/README.md

 The crate comes with basic objects and a `send` method used to interact with a reader.
 The byte sequences used in this method should conform with official documentation for the reader which can be found on [MicroEM website.](https://microem.ru)

-Currently the crate has been tested with LibUsb on Debian 11.5 x64.
+Currently the crate has been tested with LibUsb on Debian 11.5 x64 and Windows 7x64.

+Note that in order to work with Windows you need to [install libusb driver first](https://github.com/libusb/libusb/wiki/Windows#how-to-use-libusb-on-windows)

 ## Usage